 What was their major difference between essentially running the show with your web series versus taking on a licensed property managed by a publisher?

 Oh, it’s exactly what you’d think.
 I’m not allowed to do whatever what I want like I do with Dr. McNinja.
 It’s especially tricky in the giant shared Marvel Universe.
 I’ll pitch a story idea, and have to go through multiple versions before it’s approved, simply because it turns out that characters I’ll want to use will secretly be dead in a couple months, or are guest appearing in a more important arc in another book, etc. And Cartoon Network has some very specific rules on what we can and can’t do in Adventure Time, but we’re always testing the limits, hee hee.

 Was there much of a learning curve moving from writing scripts to illustrate yourself to writing with a separate penciller in mind?

 Yes!
 Big time.
 It’s hard to describe because it becomes sort of a new language you develop with your artists.
 It turned out I had gotten stuck into one that would only work with me, and not necessarily perfectly with other artists, and I had to “unlearn” it.

-Now when I’ve writing for a new artist, I use sort of a “base” style of script writing, and then as we work together more and more I can know how they’ll handle certain things, and get a bit more specific to that artist.
+Now, when I’ve writing for a new artist, I use sort of a “base” style of script writing, and then as we work together more and more, I know how they’ll handle certain things and get a bit more specific to that artist.
 I write very differently for Ian McGinty on Adventure Time than I do with Gurihiru on Gwenpool for example.

 Oh, I love it!
 For one thing, they pay very well.
 That’s a rare treat for a working artist.
 And they get just the best artists to work with.
 It’s really awesome to see your story come to life in such a professional and beautiful way.
 And finally it’s just fun to play with Spider-Man and all those other toys!